AndyWalker81/pands-project2021/README.md

             b = (b+1)
 ```

+This example function is defined as setosaSepalLength() and works as follows:

+1. Two variables (a and b) are set, both as 0.
+2. Using the a variable, the first column of data from the arrays is deleted (Sepal Length).
+This is so the program does not create a scatter plot calculating the same variable against itself.
+3. A while loop is set to run for one less times than the number of columns in the irisDataArryNew array (i.e. it will run three times)<sup>[18]</sup>.
+4. The program then takes the first column of data from the first 50 rows (i.e. *Iris setosa*) of the original data set (i.e. Sepal Length because a = 0), and the first column of data from the the data set with the first column removed (i.e. Sepal Width because b = 0).
+A scatter plot is created and given title.
+5. The program then repeats Step 4 with the second 50 rows (i.e. *Iris versicolor*) of the original data set array.
+6. The program then repeats Step 4 with the third 50 rows (i.e. *Iris virginica*) of the original data set array.
+7. The plots are given x-axis label based upon the first column heading from original data set array (i.e. Sepal Length because a = 0) and y-axis label based upon the first column heading from data set array with column removed (i.e. Sepal Width because b = 0)
+9. The value for b will increase by 1.
+10. While the value for b is lower than 3 then the loop will run another iteration.
+11. Using the if, elif, and else statements, dependant on the value of b, the scatter plots will be saved given a different .png filename<sup>[19]</sup>.
+12. The plots are also displayed on screen.

 Therefore, the setosaSepalLength() function creates three separate scatter plots, with the Sepal Length as the x-axis on each with and the other numeric variables as the y-axis on each.
 As the a variable was 0, the first column was not included in the data.
 This meant that Sepal Length was not plotted against Sepal Length.

 Following the setosaSepalLength() function completing, the code then runs a function for the next numeric variable (i.e. Sepal Width).
 This is similar to the setosaSepalLength() function except that the value for a increases by 1 (i.e. a now equals 1).
 This means that the second column is deleted from the data set arrays (i.e. Sepal Width).
 This is so the program does not create a scatter plot calculating the same variable against itself.
 In addition, the outputted .png files are saved as individual filenames, differing from the previous function.